eclipsevortex/SubVortex.AutoUpgrader/README.md

 The **SubVortex Auto Upgrader** automates upgrades for your SubVortex miner and validator.
 It ensures that your components are always running the latest version—without manual intervention.

 Whether you're managing a single node or an entire fleet, the Auto Upgrader provides a reliable and flexible solution.
-Choose to run it as a standalone process, a system service, or in a Docker container.
+Choose to run it as a standalone process, a system service, or in a ~~Docker container~~.

 Simple to set up.
 Easy to monitor.
 Zero stress upgrades.